 27 or more credits $4,500* Sub/$2,000 additional Unsub**

 27 or more credits $4,500* Sub/$6,000 additional Unsub**

-*There is a 1% origination fee with a 0.5% up front rebate for loans disbursed after July 1st, 2010.
+*There is a 1.072% origination fee for loans disbursed after December 1, 2013.
 Check your Disclosure Statement from Direct Loan to see exact amounts.

 **Discretion of the Financial Aid Office to award any additional loan monies.

 - Aggregate Limits - The maximum amount a student